projectshaped/parametric-svg/Readme.md

 If evaluation of the [expression][] results in [null][], the [counterpart attribute][] should be removed.

-If evaluation of the [expression][] results in an array, the element should be cloned once for every element in the array.

-If evaluation of more than one [parametric attribute][parametric] of an element results in an array, each evaluation other than the first should result in an [error][].

 The order of evaluating [parametric attributes][parametric] is not defined.